 - powerful internal programming language

 During this phase, the tester exploits all the vulnerabilities uncovered in the previous phase.
 For doing so, they use various exploitation techniques like web application attacks such as CSS, SQLi, backdoors.
 Other exploitation techniques include network attacks and social engineering.
-One of the most popular tools that test defences use is Metasploit.
+One of the most popular tools that test defenses use is Metasploit.